SphericalCowww/ROS_init_practice/README.md

 # Learning the Robot Operating System 2 (ROS2)

-Installed Ubuntu 24.04.1 LTS on Raspberry Pi 5.
+Installed Ubuntu <a href="https://cdimage.ubuntu.com/ubuntu/releases/24.04/release/">24.04.1 LTS</a> on Raspberry Pi 5.
 Before installing ROS2, watch out ``$VERSION_CODENAME`` or ``$UBUNTU_CODENAME`` can be empty.
 Replace it with the Ubuntu version's corresponding code name, e.g ''novel'' for 24.04.
 Or do,

     . /etc/os-release